-At the tender age of six, Gertrude Awuku was forcibly raped by a 22 year old neighbor she had grown to trust.
-Now 18, she still remembers the day, and when she perceives a certain brand of perfume, she relives the moment as if it was only yesterday.
+At the tender age of six, Gertrude Awuku was forcibly deflowered by a 22-year-old neighbor she had grown to trust.
+Now 29, she still remembers the day, and when she perceives a certain brand of perfume, she relives the moment as if it was only yesterday.
 A lonely dwelling-place, such as a house where all the inhabitants have gone to work, also gives the same feeling of panic.
 In one word, 12 years after the experience, Gertrude still reels from what psychologists call post-traumatic stress disorder.

 Slender, dark and beautiful, Gertrude hides a hurt which still troubles her and which once drove her to the brink of suicide.